jmarsil/pygempick/README.md

 # pyGemPick: Open Source Gold Particle Picker for Immunogold Diagnostics

-## Official Automatic Open Source Immunogold Detector of the [Chakrab Lab](http://medbio.utoronto.ca/faculty/chakrabartty.html)
+## Official Python Based Automatic Immunogold Detector of the [Chakrab Lab](http://medbio.utoronto.ca/faculty/chakrabartty.html)

 ### This is the official installation guide for the PyGemPick module